OMNI provides ultrasound assessment of women with heavy periods, bleeding between periods and absent or irregular periods.

 Fibroids and polyps within the cavity of the uterus and polyps, known as focal lesions, can be demonstrated using Saline Infusion Sonohysterography (SIS).
 SIS can replace hysteroscopic (keyhole) surgery for seeing intra-cavitary focal lesions like fibroids and polyps.
 At our clinics in St Leonards and Penrith, OMNI can provide your Gynaecologist with the appropriate pre-operative information in order to plan any hysteroscopic (keyhole) procedure to remove them.

 The treatment of heavy periods varies.
 For many, reassurance that there is no serious underlying problem is enough.
-For others simple tablet treatment will be all that is needed (tranexamic acid or the combined oral contraceptive pill).
+For others simple tablet treatment will be all that is needed (combined oral contraceptive pill).

 For larger fibroids in the wall of the uterus conventional “open” surgery or laparoscopic (keyhole) surgery may be appropriate depending on their size and position.
 This operation is called myomectomy.